This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This section explains how to choose the best ingredients for this cream cheese pancake recipe, what each one does, and substitution options.
 For measurements, see the recipe card below.

 - Cream Cheese – Use plain, unflavored cream cheese, softened at room temperature.
 (Flavored cream cheeses will work from a recipe standpoint, but sweet ones will have sugar added.)
 To soften cream cheese more quickly, cut it into chunks and microwave in 10-15-second increments, until softened.
 Be careful not to overheat, because if it’s too hot, it will scramble the egg when you mix your cream cheese pancake batter.

 - Eggs – Use whole, large eggs, at room temperature.
 If your eggs are cold, you can place them into a bowl of warm water to come to room temperature quickly.

 - Besti Sweetener – The only sweetener I use for making cream cheese pancakes, because it dissolves completely and has no aftertaste.
 Try it, it tastes just like sugar!
-But if you need to use a different sweetener, you can find a conversion calculator in my keto sweetener guide.
+But if you need to use a different sweetener, you can use my sweetener conversion chart.

 - Vanilla Extract – Feel free to experiment with other extracts, too, such as almond or maple.

 - Sea salt – Just a pinch to balance out the sweetness.
 You don’t need much, as the cream cheese already has some salt.

 - Berry – Make strawberry or blueberry cream cheese pancakes by adding blueberries (small ones work best) or finely chopped strawberries to the batter.
 You can also just serve the berries on top, like I did in the photos.